Viral Photo Shows French Pres. Emmanuel Macron Hold Donald Trump’s Limp Hand In Death Grip During Handshake

 It seems that Macron didn’t take too kindly, and when he and Trump met the French president wouldn’t let go of Trump’s hand, squeezing it as Trump’s own hand went limp.

-Picture of the aggressive handshake was shared by Reuters reporter Steve Holland, and quickly went viral online.
+Picture of the aggressive handshake was shared by Reuters reporter Steve Holland and quickly went viral online.
 Many saw it as an emasculating moment for Trump, who lobbed insults at Macron on Twitter but said nothing when the two actually met face to face.

 As the BBC noted, Macron had suggested this week that the EU form a joint army to address threats from the United States and Russia.
 Trump — who had previously called for European countries to do more to protect themselves and rely less on the United States — blasted this comment.